MSNBC is a cable news network that is available without cable on five live TV streaming services.

 You can’t watch the latest episodes live.
 But fans of “Morning Joe,” “All In With Chris Hayes, ” “The ReidOut,” “Deadline: White House” and “The Beat with Ari Melber ” are now available on Peacock hours after airing on MSNBC.

-The Peacock Premium plan costs $4.99 per month.
+The Peacock Premium plan costs $5.99 per month.
+You can get a free trial that lasts a week.

 Can I watch live news free on MSNBC.com?